-FURTHER RESOLVED: The City Council, through adoption of this Resolution and the District Plan, has the right pursuant to Streets and Highways Code §36651, to identify the body that shall implement the proposed program, which shall be the Owners' Association of the OTBID as defined in Streets and Highways Code §36614.5.
-The City Council has determined that the Oakland Convention and Visitors Bureau ("Visit Oakland") shall be the Owners' Association; and be it
+SECTION 10.
+Owners' Association.
+The Council through adoption of this Ordinance and the District Plan, has the right pursuant to Streets and Highways Code §36651, to identify the body that shall implement the proposed program, which shall be the Owners' Association of the OTBID as defined in Streets and Highways Code §36612.
+The City Council has determined that Visit Oakland shall be the OTBID Owners' Association.
+Passage of this Ordinance authorizes the City Council to contract with Visit Oakland to administer the OTBID.

-FURTHER RESOLVED: Visit Oakland, pursuant to Streets and Highways Code §36650, shall cause to be prepared a report for each fiscal year, for which assessments are to be levied and collected to pay the costs of the improvement and activities described in the report; and be it
+SECTION 11.
+Annual Report.
+Visit Oakland, pursuant to Streets and Highways Code §36650, shall cause to be prepared a report for each fiscal year for which assessments are to be levied and collected to pay the costs of the improvement and activities described in the report.
+The first report shall be due after the first year of operation of the OTBID.

-FURTHER RESOLVED: The OTBID established pursuant to this Resolution will be subject to any amendments to the Property and Business Improvement District Law of 1994 (California Streets and Highways Code §36600 et. seq.); and be it
+SECTION 12.
+Amendments to Enabling Legislation.
+The OTBID established pursuant to this Ordinance shall be subject to any amendments to the Property and Business Improvement District Law of 1994 (California Streets and Highways Code §36600 et. seq.).